ajakubo1/CanvasMenu/README.md

 Ok, let's get stareted with more advanced things you can do with my library.

-*Demo for all samples currently present: http://trash.thedimgames.com/CanvasMenu/samples/)*
+*Demo for all samples currently present at: http://trash.thedimgames.com/CanvasMenu/samples/)*

 ### Creating two menus looped together